Burnsedia/burnsedia.github.io/src/content/blog/problem-with-agencies.md

 ### Clients Get Results, Not Reports
 You don’t need another progress report.
 You need your app working.
-That’s what solo devs deliver.
+That is the benchmark: deployed outcomes, not meeting volume.
 ## Implementation Approach

 ### Step 1 — Find Builders, Not Brokers
-Hire people who write code, not just talk about it.
+Hire people who can demonstrate shipping history, not only polished proposals.

 ### Step 2 — Ask for a Deployment Plan
 Anyone can promise results.
-Ask how they’ll ship them.
+Ask how they will deploy, monitor, and roll back.

 ### Step 3 — Check Their Repos
 If a developer can’t show open-source work, proceed with caution.